Business entities in Mauritius

 The Mauritius branch

-Mauritius corporate law allows foreign companies to open branch offices, provided they have 1 resident representative and a registered office in the country.
-The scope of operations for this entity will be defined by the parent company.
-Branch offices in Mauritius are subject to standard corporate tax rate of 15%.
-They must also file annual financial statements.
+- Mauritius corporate law allows foreign companies to open branch offices, provided they have 1 resident representative and a registered office in the country.
+The scope of operations for this entity will be defined by the parent company and are subject to licensing requirements similar to those of a local Mauritius entity;

 The Mauritius representative office